Recently updated on August 23rd, 2023 at 12:47 pm

 In most cases, you’ll want to purchase carbide cnc router bits.
 First, a lot of wood products such as plywood and MDF can contain considerable amounts of highly abrasive grit due to the way they are manufactured.
 That grit radically shortens the life of HSS tools and you’ll need carbide to stand up to it.
 Second, the spindle speeds used in most CNC routers are very fast, and this is also advantageous for Carbide because it tolerates the higher temperatures associated with the fast speeds better.
 Lastly, carbide is much stiffer than HSS, and so tool deflection is less likely to be a problem.
 Here is a great article: What Every CNCer Ought to Know About Tool Deflection.

 Avoid Splintering the Surface with Special Router Bits

-Specialize milling cutter for wood are available to help reduce the likelihood of splintering the surface of your wood (or laminated materials too):
+Specialize milling cutters for wood are available to help reduce the likelihood of splintering the surface of your wood (or laminated materials too):

-– Upcut: This is the normal end mill style.
+– Upcut End Mill: This is the normal end mill style.
 The spiral flute carries chips up and out of the hole as it cuts.
 These are probably the worst about splintering, though with serious fine tuning and slower feeds and speeds you may be able to tame it a bit.

-– Downcut: With downcut geometry, the spiral is reversed so it pushes down instead of pulling up.
+– Downcut End Mill: With downcut geometry, the spiral is reversed so it pushes down instead of pulling up.
 This is great for reducing splintering of the top surface, but you do want to be careful the chips can go somewhere.
 Cutting deep tight slots can be problematic for this type of cutter sometimes.

 – Straight Flute: Straight flutes have no twist.
 This reduces their likelihood of splintering, and it also makes the cutters cheaper.
 However, their performance is not so hot in terms of ultimate feeds and speeds.